dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 ```

 ???
+* another reason why we want this
-* loss of state on navigation away from page
+* the problem of loss of state on navigation away from page